jacek-marchwicki/example-rx-and-kotlin-and-either/articles/catching-stackoverflow.md

 adb shell start
 ```

-Now you emulator will restart.
-You neet to look on your logcat for errors like this:
+Now, your emulator will restart.
+You need to look at your logcat for errors like these:

 ```
 I/vm-printf: Invalid -Xss '-Xss1', range is 1280 to 262912
 I/vm-printf:   -XssN  (stack size, >= 1KB, <= 256KB)
 ```

-If you see such issue it means that you gave too small or too large stack size (In this case `-Xss1` - One byte of stack size was obviously too small ;) )
+If you see such a notification, it means that you have given too small or too large a stack size (In this case `-Xss1` - One byte of a stack size has obviously been too small ;) )

-Also if you give too small stack size your emulator can crash because Android OS is not to be meant to support 1kB of stack size ;)
+What’s more, if you give too small a stack size, your emulator can crash because Android OS is not meant to support 1kB of a stack size ;)
-You need to experiment with a value that suites for your needs.
+You need to experiment with a value that suites your needs.

 ## Caching issue

-The good way is to start in debug mode and catch the exception before it appears.
+The good way is to start in the debug mode and catch the exception before it appears.

 ### Setting up a breakpoint
-So at start setup breakpoint for StackOverflowError on Android Studio.
+So first, setup a breakpoint for StackOverflowError on Android Studio.

-1. From menu choose *Run* -> *View Brakepoints...* or CMD+Shift+F8
+1. In the menu choose *Run* -> *View Brakepoints...* or *CMD+Shift+F8*
 2. Click *+* -> *3.
 Jave Exception Brakepoints*
 3. Search for `StackOverflowError`
 4. Click *OK*
 5. Click *Done*

-Now you have breakpoint set.
+Now, you have a breakpoint set.

 ### Running application

-Run your application in debug mode and click until your exception will catch.
+Run your application in the debug mode and click until your exception will catch.

 ### Looking for important information

-When breakpoint will catch your issue you can easily navigate through entire stack and find useful information.
+When a breakpoint will catch your issue you can easily navigate through the entire stack and find useful information.

 ## References
 * https://stackoverflow.com/questions/16843357/what-is-the-android-ui-thread-stack-size-limit-and-how-to-overcome-it